 A majority of trained singers commonly sing falsetto, falsetto vocal, but in the voice dynamics field, it comprises certain limitations in comparison to a modal voice.
 Trained singers usually have a single voice range octave where they are capable of singing both modal and falsetto.
 This is an overlapping where in comparison to the falsetto voice; the modal voice is louder despite being sung in a similar pitch.
 The vibration of the vocal chord is responsible for producing the falsetto voice but incapable of catering to volumes that are high except for the utmost register.
 The tone’s colors similarly have a limitation because of its wave form’s simplicity.
-The modal voice has a capacity of more complicated waveforms in addition to the tone’s color hence attributing to the songs dynamics being in a relatively higher level.
+The modal voice has a capacity of more complicated waveforms in addition to the tone’s color hence attributing to the dynamics of the song is at a relatively higher level.

 In Italian language, falsetto means false, so technically, the meaning of falsetto voice exercise is something that refers to the voice register that is able to reach a higher level of frequency range compared to the modal voice register.
 Here, the pitch usually overlaps at almost every octave that is created by your vocal cords’ ligamentous edge vibration.

 Interpreting it in simple terms, a male singer is trying to bring out a false voice similar to the voice of a female.
-The falsetto sound is done in a very high pitch which is totally different from a low voice of a male.
+The falsetto sound is done in a very high pitch which is totally different from the low voice of a male.
 If you listen to a falsetto voice, it resembles the head voice and a piece of opera, but not exactly the same as the 2.

 What Is Falsetto?